Mutual Harmony: Sequential Recommendation with Dual Contrastive Network

-The traditional sequential recommendation often exploits an item encoder solely to capture the item-to-item transition pattern of a certain item sequence.
-Here we additionally exploit the user encoder to further capture the user-to-user transition pattern.
+The traditional sequential recommendation often exploits an item encoder solely to capture the item-to-item transition pattern of a certain item sequence, only considering the user-centric dimension.
+Here we additionally exploit the user encoder to further capture the user-to-user transition pattern, further considering the item-centric dimension and achieving mutual harmony.
 As we have obtained $\mathbf{E}^{u}$ and $\mathbf{E}^{i}$ from the above embedding layers, we then exploit two single sequential models as user encoder and item encoder to learn the sequential patterns for user sequence and item sequence, respectively, as follows,

 where $\boldsymbol{h}^u_{i_{t+1}}$ and $\boldsymbol{h}^i_{u_{t+1}}$ are the hidden states for the user sequence of target item $i_{t+1}$ and the item sequence of target user $u_{t+1}$, respectively.
 Here $\textbf{Encoder}_u$ and $\textbf{Encoder}_i$ are the sequential encoders for user sequence and item sequence, respectively, which can be GRU4REC~\cite{GRU4REC}, SASRec~\cite{SASRec} and SLi-Rec~\cite{SLIREC} etc. Here take the \textbf{GRU4REC} backbone as an example, which can be defined as follows if applying it as a user encoder,